liangpatrick/mini-multiplayer/README.md

 # mini-multiplayer
 The goal of this project was to convert a simple single player game client using SDL libraries to a multiplayer client that communicates with a custom server in real time.

-Feature Additions:
-- Added scoreboard for current players
-- Added text to display top scorer of current session
-- If a player leaves a new player may take their position
-- Support for up to 8 concurrent players
 - Entire server side communication

 ## Requirements